There is an old joke from the oil industry that goes something like this:

 What is due for Lesson 3?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found on Canvas.
+Please refer to the Course Calendar for specific due dates.
+See the specific directions for the assignment below.

-- Answer some questions regarding the role of the Henry Hub as a "benchmark" for North American natural gas prices.
+- Homework: Answer some questions regarding the role of the Henry Hub as a "benchmark" for North American natural gas prices, and

-- Collect and analyze natural gas pricing data from the U.S. Energy Information Adminstration.
+- Collect and analyze natural gas pricing data from the U.S. Energy Information Administration.